sdjclassroom/netserve/README.md

 ## Basic usage
 - Create a user (server must be running):
-  ./network-terminal create_user <username> <password>
+  ./netserve create <username> <password>
   or
   curl -X POST -d '{"username":"user","password":"pass"}' http://localhost:5000/api/user/create

+- Log into an account:
+   ./netserve login <username> <password>

 - Upload a file (client splits into chunks automatically):
-  ./network-terminal upload /path/to/file [username password]
+  ./netserve upload /path/to/file [username password]

 - List files:
-  ./network-terminal list_files [username password]
+  ./netserve list [username password]

 - Download a file:
-  ./network-terminal download <filename> <outpath> [username password]
+  ./netserve download <filename> [username password]
+  - This puts the file in your downloads directory by default.

 Notes:
-- If username/password are omitted, the client may use saved credentials from your home directory (see credential helpers in main.cpp).
+- After unning "netserve login <username> <password>", There is no need to log in again.
 - The server enforces a max chunk size (CHUNK_SIZE in server.py — defaults to ~90 MB).

 ## Storage & data